DomGambarini/milestone-two-memory-game/README.md

 **Scope:** The game's scope encompasses essential game features, player cards and game mechanics.
 It emphasizes simplicity and accessibility, ensuring that players of all ages can easily understand and enjoy the game.

 **Structure:** The game's navigation and structure are intuitive, making it easy for users to access different sections and features.
-It employs a clear and consistent labeling to facilitate smooth gameplay, catering to both adult rugby fans and children.
+It employs a clear and consistent labelling to facilitate smooth gameplay, catering to both adult rugby fans and children.

 **Skeleton:** The game's layout, typography, and visual elements are designed to create an appealing and harmonious interface.
 It uses responsive design to ensure the game adapts well to various devices and screen sizes.